How is Project Homekey funded?

 I know someone who would be a good resident for this project.
 How can I submit a residency application?

-Applications for potential residents are primarily accepted through our community-based organizations and the Health and Human Services Agency.
+Applications for potential residents are primarily accepted through our community-based organizations and internal programs at the Department of Social Services.

-If you would like to submit a self-referral for consideration, please contact us with the names and dates of birth of the members of your household, as well as a brief description of your need.
-Program staff will follow up with you to schedule a brief screening interview.
+If you would like to submit a self-referral for consideration, please submit our self-referral form with the names and dates of birth of the members of your household, as well as a brief description of your need.
+Program staff will follow up with you to schedule a brief screening interview, if and when a unit is available.

 If you do not have access to email, please call 707-468-7076 and a project member will return your call.